-Based on these findings and auditor observation and review of documentation, the facility is in compliance with this standard.
+Based on these findings and auditor observation and review of documentation, Idaho Falls Community Reentry Center (IFCRC) MEETS compliance with this standard.

 115.212 Contracting with other entities for the confinement of residents

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 115.212

 DOCUMENTS:

 IDOC SOP 147.06.06.001 - Contract Management

 Saguaro Correctional Center - Contract

 INTERVIEWS:

 Agency PREA Coordinator

 Agency Contract Monitor

-115.212 The Idaho State Department of Corrections contracts with two private agencies who house their residents outside of the state.
+115.212 The Idaho State Department of Corrections contracts with a private agency to house residents outside of the state.
 Core Civic operates the Saguaro Correctional Center in Saguaro, Arizona.
-Management Training Corporation operates the Correctional Alternative Placement Program near Boise.
-Both contracts require the private agency to comply with PREA standards.
+The contract requires the private agency to comply with PREA standards.

-Both facilities have been audited for compliance of PREA standards within the last three years and found to be compliant.
+Saguaro has been audited for compliance of PREA standards within the last three years and found to be compliant.

-Based on this information, the auditor has determined that the agency meets the requirements of this standard.
+Based on this information, the auditor has determined that the agency MEETS the requirements of this standard.